xuzhiming/InnerBand/README.md

     }];
 </pre>

-Simple enough? :-)
+Simple enough? :-)  There's also an IBActionSheet, too!

 ## The Message Center ##

 The Message Center improves upon NSNotificationCenter in every way.
 A compact, essentially simple system if you want it to be, the Message Center also goes way beyond if you allow it.

-Passing notifications (DispatchMessage) lets you alert components to significant events in your application with a clean API:
+Passing notifications (IBDispatchMessage) lets you alert components to significant events in your application with a clean API:

-<pre>[MessageCenter sendGlobalMessageNamed:COOKIES_ARE_READY];
+<pre>[IBMessageCenter sendGlobalMessageNamed:COOKIES_ARE_READY];
 </pre>

 Packaging data with the notification is just as easy:

-<pre>[MessageCenter sendGlobalMessageNamed:COOKIE_READY withUserInfoKey:@"cookie" andValue:cookie];
+<pre>[IBMessageCenter sendGlobalMessageNamed:COOKIE_READY withUserInfoKey:@"cookie" andValue:cookie];
 </pre>

-But, DispatchMessage is even more powerful than that.
+But, IBDispatchMessage is even more powerful than that.
 Each message can support internal execution that allows you to run code before the dispatch is made.
 For example, you can create a HTTPGetRequestMessage with a URL (and optional parameters) and